The computational landscape of general physical theories: Acknowledgements

 \section{Acknowledgements}

 CML thanks J. Selby for useful discussions.
-We acknowledge support from the EPSRC, the EPSRC National Quantum Technology Hub in Networked Quantum Information Technologies, an FQXi Large Grant, the Wiener-Anspach Foundation, and the project Quantum Causal Structures, funded by the John Templeton Foundation.
+We acknowledge support from the EPSRC National Quantum Technology Hub in Networked Quantum Information Technologies, an FQXi Large Grant and the Wiener-Anspach Foundation.
+This project and publication were made possible through the support of a grant from the John Templeton Foundation.
+The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.